Discriminative Deep Feature Visualization for Explainable Face Recognition: Introduction

 With the rise of deep learning, remarkable progress has been made in various computer vision applications, such as image classification and face recognition.
 In the past years, deep convolutional neural networks (DCNNs) have played a fundamental role in these tasks and significantly boosted their performance, even achieving higher accuracy than human observers \cite{triplet_ft}.
 Despite the huge success, the decision made by these neural networks tends to be challenging to understand and interpret due to their ``black-box'' nature \cite{xbio,xAI_bg}.
 Currently, deep learning-based technologies have been employed in multiple safety and security crucial domains.
 For example, deep face recognition techniques are widely used in access control systems, where a false positive prediction made by the ``black-box'' model can lead to severe consequences.

 Therefore, the general necessity of transparency and interpretability of deep learning techniques has inspired fast progress in the field of explainable artificial intelligence (XAI).
-Specifically, the explanation method should interpret the prediction of a deep neural network in a precise and reliable manner in order to better comprehend the reasoning and potential vulnerability behind the decision system \cite{4principles,xexplanations}.
+Specifically, the explanation method should interpret the prediction of DCNNs in a precise and reliable manner in order to better comprehend the reasoning and potential vulnerability behind the decision system \cite{4principles,xexplanations}.
 In particular, this paper focuses on the problem of explainable face recognition (XFR).
-XFR generally studies the decision-making process of a deep face recognition system, i.e. how a deep model matches a given facial image over another \cite{xbio,XFR}.
+XFR generally studies the decision-making process of a deep face recognition system, i.e. how the model matches a given facial image over another \cite{xbio,XFR}.
 In this context, the explanation is usually presented in the form of attention or saliency maps for visualizing the discriminative areas on the faces.

 In recent years, several approaches have been introduced to increase the explainability of face recognition techniques, allowing for further improvements in the reliability and even performance of the system.
 For example, in \cite{minplus}, perturbations were applied to input images and their impact on the output was analyzed.
 In \cite{hiding}, the contrastive excitation backpropagation method was used to identify the relevant regions of the images.
 In \cite{xcos}, a learnable module was plugged into existing face recognition models to enhance the overall explainability.